Hannah O’Dwyer| Training Manager and Education Officer

-Hannah O’Dwyer is AsIAm’s Education Officer.
+Hannah O’Dwyer is AsIAm’s Training Manager/Education Officer, a hybrid role through which she oversees the delivery of all of AsIAm’s training programmes and supports the other members of the training team in fulfilling their roles.
+Hannah began working with AsIAm in 2019 as the organisation’s Education Officer, a role which she has real passion for and loves dearly.
 She has a Bachelor of Education from Saint Patrick’s College, DCU and has previously worked as a primary school teacher, a vocal coach and a music teacher.
-Since joining the organisation in July 2019, Hannah has revised AsIAm’s school programmes and is in charge of their delivery.
+In her role as Education Officer, Hannah has revised AsIAm’s school programmes and is in charge of their delivery.
 These programmes include CPD training in autism for school staff, autism awareness workshops for post-primary students and autism information talks for parents.
-Hannah has also led the co-ordination of AsIAm’s Autism Friendly Schools Pilot Project, a national education project which attracted interest from over 100 primary and post-primary schools in the Republic of Ireland.
-In 2019/2020 Hannah both coordinated and facilitated 6 regional CPD training days for the principals, teachers and SNAs who signed up to participate in this project, in collaboration with colleague Billy Redmond.
+Hannah also leads the co-ordination of AsIAm’s Autism Friendly Schools Project.
+This is a national education project which has attracted interest from over 100 primary and post-primary schools in each year of its delivery since 2019.

 When Hannah is not working she is busy studying Psychology part-time, singing, playing piano or petting her cat Moses.